huntercaron/firebase-data/README.md

 # FirebaseData

-A swappable replacement for the Framer data object that syncs the data in realtime to Firebase.
+A swappable replacement for the Framer data object that syncs in realtime to Firebase.

 ### Normal Data Object
 ```js